 - Meet with a housing authority agent in person

-According to HUD, 1.2 million households are currently living in public housing.
-Public housing facilities have limited space, and you may wait for several months (or even years in some areas) before a unit opens up in your area.
-If there are no openings when you apply, you’ll be put on a wait list.
+Public housing facilities have limited space but often high demand, leading to wait times of months or even years before a unit opens up in your area.
+If there are no openings when you apply, your name goes on a waitlist.

 To qualify for privately-owned subsidized housing you have to: